 In such a case the emergency mapping lookup will return an emergency prefix, but the value of this will be NULL.
 Therefore the call is rejected and an announcement is played.
-The announcement is a newly defined sound file referred as emergency_geo_unavailable.
+The announcement is a newly defined sound file referred as emergency_geo_unavailated.

-It is possible to configure the rejection code and reason in /etc/ngcp-config/config.yml file, the parameters are: kamailio.proxy.early_rejects.emergency_invalid.announce_code and kamailio.proxy.early_rejects.emergency_invalid.announce_reason.
+It is possible to configure the rejection code and reason in /etc/ngcp-config/config.yml file, the parameters are: kamailio.proxy.early_rejects.emergency_invalid.announce_code and kamailio.proxy.early_reject

-7.6.2.2 Bulk Upload or Download of Emergency Mapping Entries
+7.7.2.2 Bulk Upload or Download of Emergency Mapping Entries